Robert-Zacchigna/MKVAudioSubsDefaulter/README.md

 tracks must exist in the track list (if BOTH are missing, then no changes made to file)
   * EX: If the audio language track is missing but not the subtitle track, then the audio stays the same and the default subtitle track is changed (and vice verse)

+### Regex Filtering

+The regex filtering arg (`-regfil, --regex-filter`) can only be used with the library arg (`-lib, --library`) and it allows for the specification of a [regex query](https://en.wikipedia.org/wiki/Regular_expression) to be applied as a filter when searching through a media library for specific media files to apply defaults to.

+**For example**, this query `(The|Good|Knight)`, will only pick out media files that have names that start with either "The", "Good", or "Knight" (all other names will be ignored).

+> **NOTE:** This is a very simple example but any valid regex will work.
+If you want to play around with python regex,
+> I've found this site to be helpful when developing regex query strings: [Pythex](https://pythex.org/)

 ### Depth